kerk1v/graylog-plesk-eu-dataretention/README.md

 This project shall be seen as an approach to fulfil the requirements of this directive with minimal technical and personnel overhead and using readily available open source software and tools.

+#### Disclaimer:
-#### In no way does this project make any claim to be compliant, whether fully or in part, with the requirements of said directive, it is upon the user of any of the tools and / or files provided in this repository to check for the compliance with the legal requirements of his own country and how the directive 2006/24/EC has been translated into his own national legislation.
+In no way does this project make any claim to be compliant, whether fully or in part, with the requirements of said directive, it is upon the user of any of the tools and / or files provided in this repository to check for the compliance with the legal requirements of his own country and how the directive 2006/24/EC has been translated into his own national legislation.